 I have found that ranking for the wrong keywords is a real penalty to my business because then I have to work twice as hard to rank well for keywords I actually can sell things for.

 While I do rank well for Realtor Website keywords, I spend a lot of time and energy doing work that is not exactly what I like because of it.
 Just be aware of that when picking your keywords.

 I am shooting for targeting and tracking 50 sub keywords total for my site.
 Because I have 4 main keywords I am going to have about 12 sub keywords for each of my main keywords.
 If you have 3 main keywords you could do 15-20 each.

 These are the ones that will add up to the main keyword for me.
 So my 12 sub keywords for “Etsy Marketing” are:

 - Etsy Marketing SEO

 - Etsy Marketing Ideas

 As you can see, many of these have “Etsy Marketing” in the keyword, but some don't.
 As you sift and sort through potential keywords you may want to find ones that are associated with your target words but not exactly the same.

 How Much Traffic Should They Get?

 Okay this is a big part of the equation!
-If you pick 12 words that don't get any traffic at all you could have lots of number one rankings but very little actual traffic so you want to check the Google Adwords Keyword Tool to see how much traffic each of them receives. you do have to make an account to access this, it is worth it!
+If you pick 12 words that don't get any traffic at all you could have lots of number one rankings but very little actual traffic so you want to check SEM Rush which is a paid tool (with a free trial) to see how much traffic each of them receives. you do have to make an account to access this, it is worth it!